CIRCLES-project/CIRCLES-project.github.io/content/privacy/app.md

 ## To improve the app:
 * To debug crashes and performance problems

+## To communicate with you:
+* To send you email updates about upcoming changes in the app, including important security updates

 ## Sharing Information with Third Parties
 * FUTO does not sell, trade, rent or lease its customer lists to any third parties.
 Not ever.
+* We use a third party email provider to deliver mail to our mailing list.
 * Under extreme circumstances, FUTO may disclose your personal information, without notice, if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on FUTO or the site; (b) protect and defend the rights or property of FUTO; and/or (c) act under exigent circumstances to protect the personal safety of users of the Circles app, the circles.futo.org service, or the public.